AsahiLinux/widevine-installer/README.md

 It performs the necessary configuration changes to make Widevine available for both Firefox and Chromium-based browsers.

-NOTE: Using Widevine requires glibc version 2.36 or later.
-Arch Linux ARM ships an ancient glibc version, and will not work at this time.
-Most other distros (even Debian stable) should be OK.

 # Credits

 Original fixup script by [@DavidBuchanan314](https://github.com/DavidBuchanan314):